 What is the RasPiGNSS?

-The RasPiGNSS “Aldebaran” is an expansion board for the well-known Raspberry Pi mini computer.
+The RasPiGNSS “Aldebaran” is an expansion board or module (also known as a “HAT”) for the well-known Raspberry Pi mini computer.

 - An NV08C-CSM GNSS receiver module from NVS Technologies

 - A female SMA socket for a GPS/GLONASS antenna with a male SMA plug

 - A GoldCap for backup power to the NV08C’s memory

 - Three low-power LEDs (red, yellow, green) for e.g. indicating the operating status

 - an UART interface to the second serial port of the NV08C-CSM GNSS chip

 - an I2C interface for connecting all sorts of I2C device like IMUS, RTCs, flash EEPROMs, ADCs, etc.

 - an SPI interface for connecting all sorts of SPI devices like RF communication modules, WLAN and bluetooth chips, etc.